-Vorbeck Materials is a US company developing graphene-based solutions based on their Vor-X single-sheet graphene.
-Vorbeck develops and offers graphene-based inks (such inks were used the first ever graphene-based product, the Siren anti-theft packaging device.), composites, coatings and graphene-enhanced batteries.
+Vorbeck Materials is a US company that used to graphene-based solutions based on their Vor-X single-sheet graphene.
+Vorbeck developed graphene-based inks (such inks were used the first ever graphene-based product, the Siren anti-theft packaging device.), composites, coatings and graphene-enhanced batteries.

 The latest Vorbeck Materials graphene news:

 The wall street journal posted an interesting article and video on graphene.
 The article discusses the current state of research and business, possible graphene applications and the rush to patent related technologies.